microplastics-field-manual/microplastics-field-manual.github.io/pages/07-pre-survey-preparations-and-field-procedures.md

 Net deployment procedures need to be tailored to avoid airborne contamination.
 For example, where possible, the net opening should be protected from air exposure before and post sampling.
 Along with vessel speed and net opening area, GPS coordinates should be recorded at the beginning and end of each tow to allow calculation of distance travelled, volume sampled, and estimate microplastic concentration (V = 	&Pi; * r <sup>2</sup> * h) where r = radius of the net and h = distance net towed).
 To ensure sampling provides an accurate representation of microplastics presence and distribution at the sea surface, at least 1 m<sup>3</sup> of water should be sampled – noting this will be dependent on the level of plastic pollution at the sampling site.
 Note that inferring volume solely based on distance travelled can lead to inaccurate estimations of the volume of water as water current flow is often not measured or accounted for.
 To achieve greater accuracy in volume estimation a flow meter can be attached to the bottom and/or centre of the net mouth.
 Replicates at each tow site should be conducted to report data variability.
 Where collection of replicates is not feasible (i.e., only one tow is conducted before conditions change), this should be clearly indicated, with the knowledge that no standard error or variance can be reported).

 Following the sampling event, the entire net must be winched on board and rinsed from the outside using an on-board deck hose (either seawater or freshwater) to transfer trapped contents into the cod-end.
-Where feasible (e.g., logistically and following QA/QC), any large natural material captured should be removed using metal tweezers and, to dislodge any adhered microplastics, its surface should be rinsed liberally through the net into the cod-end container (the rinsed item can then be disposed of).
+Where feasible (e.g., logistically and following QA/QC), any large natural material captured should be removed using metal tweezers and, to dislodge any adhered microplastics, its surface should be rinsed liberally through the net into the cod-end container (the rinsed items can then be disposed of).
 Physical properties of the rinsed item should be documented.
 If the sample is dense and rich in organic material, this should be documented to guide the first step in the sample processing protocol, i.e., if chemical digestion is needed to remove smaller organic matter including biofilms (see Processing of microplastics section below).
 Large plastic debris items captured in the net can also be removed and rinsed through the net into the cod-end container, and stored separately for further analysis.
 The cod-end contents should then be transferred to a pre-cleaned bottle (e.g., 1-2 L), preserved and stored until analysis (e.g., fridge, 20% ethanol – see storage below).
 Additionally, the use of positive controls and blanks during sample collection is highly recommended (see Quality assurance and control section).

 Before starting the next tow, a clean cod-end, or a used one that has been liberally rinsed with filtered water, should be attached to the net.

 ### Submersible pump sampling

-Submersible pumps are another alternative to survey water bodies and are most commonly deployed at the sub-surface or in deeper water (Rodrigues et al., 2018).
+Submersible pumps are another alternative to survey water bodies and are most commonly deployed just below the surface or in deeper water (Rodrigues et al., 2018).
 Usually, these pumps are systems retrofitted to vessels (e.g., already existing seawater intake systems that are adapted to suit microplastic collection) or portable and able to be deployed via a winch system (Karlsson et al., 2020).
 While fixed systems have the advantage of minimal handling and can sample along transects (e.g., while in transit or semi-continuously), these can only be used at one depth, and exclude surface microplastics (Schönlau et al., 2020).
 Portable systems, on the other hand, are suitable for depth profiling and can potentially be deployed from anywhere (i.e., not vessel dependent), but are not well suited to transect sampling.
 Portable pumps are, however, often expensive and may require skilled personnel to oversee their operation.

 The likelihood of airborne contamination occurring while using submersible pumps depends on the pump design, and whether the pumped water is exposed to the air at any stage during collection.
 To prevent this, many submersible pump systems are designed so that specialised clean filters are only exposed to the air when being removed and replaced.
 However, some pumps might pump the water over an open sieve, and therefore these samples can be exposed to airborne contamination during collection.
 When samples are susceptible to airborne contamination during collection, blank controls should be used.
 These include vials containing ultrapure (e.g., Milli-Q) water that are exposed to air simultaneously with the exposure of samples; these are then passed through every procedural step.
 Regardless, the use of positive controls and blank controls during sample collection is highly recommended for submersible pump samplings (see Quality assurance and quality control).